 [Editor's note: Happy Holidays!
-This week, the editorial team at Content Marketing Institute wanted to share some of the best content marketing blog posts we've seen from the experts who are taking part in our soon-to-be-launched CMI Online Training and Development program.
+This week, the editorial team at Content Marketing Institute wanted to share some of the best content marketing blog posts we've seen from the CMI Online Training and Certification program's roster of expert instructors.
 Today's post originally appeared on Carla Johnson's Type A Communications blog.]

 One of the biggest struggles between sales and marketing stems from understanding what sales needs to turn a prospect into a customer, and what marketing has the bandwidth to produce.
 It’s a battle that repeats itself regardless of company size or industry focus.